-Patient feedback from the comment cards we received indicated they felt involved in decision making about the care and treatment they received.
-They also felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them.
+Patients told us they felt involved in decision making about the care and treatment they received.
+They also told us they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them.
+Patient feedback from the comment cards we received was also positive and aligned with these views.
 We also saw that care plans were personalised.

 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were around local and national averages.
+Results were around with local and national averages.
 For example:

-- 80% of respondents said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 79% and national average of 86%. - 88% of respondents said the last nurse they saw or spoke with was good at explaining tests and treatment (CCG average 90%, national average 90%) - 72% of respondents said the last GP they saw was good at involving them in decisions about their care (national average 82%) - 84% of respondents said the last nurse they saw was good at involving them in decisions about their care (national average 85%)
+- 66% of respondents said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 79% and national average of 86%. - 89% of respondents said the last nurse they saw or spoke with was good at explaining tests and treatment (CCG average 90%, national average 90%)